thomashoneyman/real-world-pact/02-goliath-wallet/README.md

 There is also some code not stored in this directory because it is used both for the wallet and for the [Charkha lending protocol project](../03-charkha-lending/).
 Specifically:

+- `pact-api-utils` is a helper library built on top of `pact-lang-api` that provides TypeScript definitions for `pact-lang-api`, helpers for writing Pact code in JavaScript, a request builder module that makes it easy to build requests for Chainweb, and a collection of React Hooks for integrating requests into your UI.
+Feel free to use this code in your own projects!
 - [`theme`](../theme) contains the various UI components used to build both frontends.
 These are typical frontend code and have nothing to do with Pact or Chainweb specifically.
 This code is not commented.